Different Types of AI Agents That Power the Modern Systems

 Real-Time Statistics:

-As per SellersCommerce, AI agents are expected to automate between 15% to 50% of business tasks by 2027, contributing to increased efficiency and accelerated growth
+As per SellersCommerce, AI agents are expected to automate between 15% to 50% of business tasks by 2027, contributing to increased efficiency and accelerated growth.

-c.
 Fully Autonomous AI Agents

 These are AI agents that operate without requiring any human intervention.
 They make decisions independently and handle tasks based on their programming and learning models.